fosslight/hub-guide-en/tips/1_common/1_oss_table/4_search_table.md

 ---

 # OSS Table Search
+Beneath the header of the OSS Table, there is a filter for searching.
-A Filter Row is located below the Header Column.
-You can use this Filter Row to search for desired values.
+You can use this filter to search for specific values within each column.
 ![OSSTableSearch](../../images/common/oss_table_functions/oss_table_search.png)
-- The Filter Row is composed as follows:
+- The Filter is composed as follows:
   - Search Conditions:

     | **Character**                                                    | ~        | ==    | !         | ^          | !^                  | !        | !@                | !~               |